Homemade Christmas Ornaments and Decorations

 • a bag of cranberries (produce aisle at grocer)

 To make, simply pop some corn in a pan on the stove with a little oil or with your air popper.
 Grab your cranberries, needle and thread and begin threading your needle alternately through a cranberry, then a couple of pieces of popcorn, a cranberry, a few popcorn, etc. until you have created a string long enough to wrap around the tree.
-Go ahead and make a couple of them, don’t be shy!
-Don’t forget to tie large knots at both ends of your string in order to keep the cranberries and popcorn in place!
+Don’t forget to tie large knots at both ends of your string in order to keep the cranberries and popcorn in place.

 What about you?